Unofficial general election results for White County

-The following are the unofficial election results Tuesday for White County area races:
+The following are the unofficial general election results Tuesday for White County area races (as of Wednesday around noon):

 Searcy Mayor